Sagiri (character)

-Yamada Asaemon Sagiri (山田浅ェ門 佐切), commonly known as simply Sagiri (佐切), is a character of Yuji Kaku's manga series Hell's Paradise: Jigokuraku.
+Yamada Asaemon Sagiri (山田浅ェ門 佐切), often known as simply Sagiri (佐切), is a fictional character of Yuji Kaku's manga series Hell's Paradise: Jigokuraku.
 After the shogun calls for death row convicts to acquire the Elixir of Life from an island believed to be Shinsenkyo in exchange for a pardon of their past crimes, executioner Sagiri recruits Gabimaru to be a part of the expedition team and is put in charge of acting as his monitor until the mission is complete.

 Creation and concept

-When creating Hell's Paradise: Jigokuraku, Yuji Kaku always intended to give Sagiri and Gabimaru the same values as people living in the 2020s, in order to have them stand out in its Edo period setting.
+When creating Hell's Paradise: Jigokuraku, Yuji Kaku intended to give Sagiri the same values as people living in the 2020s, in order for her to stand out in the Edo period setting.
 He created details and backstories for every character in the manga, regardless of whether or not they were actually included in the story, explaining, "Character development is really fun for me.
 It's something that I genuinely enjoy."
-While writing the series, he realized the themes had shifted more towards the Middle Way, with the paradoxes and conflict, and felt it should be Sagiri who deals with those, "so for me, Sagiri became the protagonist of the latter half".
+While writing, Kaku realized the themes shifted more towards the Middle Way, with the paradoxes and conflict.
+He felt that it should be Sagiri who deals with those, noting "so for me, Sagiri became the protagonist of the latter half".

-In an interview with Kaku's editor on the manga, Hideaki Sakakibara, an early concept art of Sagiri was revealed.
-This version is quite similar to her final design but had a dark collar, no mourning bell, a slightly different designed hakama, and two swords.
+In an interview with Manga Plus, Kaku's editor Hideaki Sakakibara, revealed an early concept art of Sagiri.
+The version was "similar" to her final design but had a dark collar, no mourning bell, a slightly different designed hakama, and two swords.
 When performing her job as an executioner, Sagiri generally displays a stoic and serious demeanor, as she possesses a "strong" sense of duty when approaching tasks.
 Koji Hisaki adapted Sagiri's design for the Hell's Paradise anime adaptation.